KohlsTechnology/eunomia/README.md

 | NOProxy  | no  |   |
 | SecretRef  | no  |   |

-If a secret is provided, then it is assumed that the conenction to Git requires authentication.
-See the [Git Authentication] (#git authentication) section below for more details.
+If a secret is provided, then it is assumed that the connection to Git requires authentication.
+See the [Git Authentication](#git\ authentication) section below for more details.

 If the `uri` is not specified in the `parameterSource` section, then it will default to the `uri` specified under `templateSource`.

 ### Git Authentication

-Specifing a `SecretRef` will automatically turn on git authentication.
+Specifying a `SecretRef` will automatically turn on git authentication.
 The secrets for the template and parameter repos will be mounted respectively in the `/template-gitconfig` and `/parameter-gitconfig` of the job pod.
 The referenced secrets must be available and how they are provisioned is beyond the scope of this operator.
-See the [Vision](#vision) paragraph on how to build a hierachical structure, where the resourecs needed to run a given GitOpsConfig are configured by a predecessor GitpOpsConfig instance.
+See the [Vision](#vision) paragraph on how to build a hierarchical structure, where the resources needed to run a given GitOpsConfig are configured by a predecessor GitpOpsConfig instance.

 This secret will be linked from `~/` of the used running the pod.
 The secret *must* contain a `.gitconfig` file and may contain other files.
 The passed `.gitconfig` will be used during the git operations.
-It is advised to referece any additional files via the absolute path.
+It is advised to reference any additional files via the absolute path.

 #### Username and password authentication